-The ACD of the Company is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646.
+The ACD is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646.

 The ACD is an authorised fund manager for the purposes of the COLL and a UK AIFM, for the purposes of the UK AIFM regime.